-Others are young professionals who want to devote their weekends and mornings to animals and vegetables, but who have careers in areas other than farming, and see their hobby farm as just that—a hobby in addition to their careers.
+Others are young professionals who want to devote their weekends and mornings to animals and vegetables, but may have careers in areas other than farming, and see their hobby farm as just that—a hobby in addition to their careers.

-If you already live on your soon-to-be hobby farm, your first step may be to build a chicken coop for the chickens you decided to start with, or perhaps just get an existing barn set up for goats.
+If you already live on your soon-to-be hobby farm, your next step may be to build a chicken coop for the chickens you decided to start with or perhaps just get an existing barn set up for goats.

-Talk to Your Neighbors
+Talk to the Neighbors

 Set Your Budget

 Decide how much farm you want to buy.
 You need to make sure that if you are buying in a depressed, very rural location, that you will not end up underwater or with a farm so out of proportion to area values that you will have a hard time reselling if you need to.

 Tailor your search to what you need and what you can afford.
 Do not think that you need dozens and dozens of acres.
 Take the time to map out exactly how much land you need for what your farming goals are.

 In some cases, you might not be able to afford to buy a farm just yet, so consider whether a role as a part-time farm caretaker is right for you.
 Doing a little farming on the side might just be the hobby you need to wet your whistle.